G4Vi/MHFS/README.md

 `/video/kodi/movies/` - Kodi formatted *Movies* directory listing

 `/video/kodi/tv/` - Kodi formatted *TV* directory listing

+## Development Info

+emscripten is required to build wasm.
+A full build is done with `make -j4`.
+A build without the XS extension can be done with `make -j4 noxs`

+`./debug.pl` is provided to kill instances of MHFS, build MHFS [including emscripten and XS], and launch `server.pl`.

 ## License
 Unless otherwise noted GPL v2.0, see LICENSE.
 Contact me if you need something different (email is in `git log`).